MUnique/OpenMU/README.md

 This project is released under the MIT license (see LICENSE file).

 ## Used technologies ##
-The project is mainly written in C# with the help of Visual Studio 2017 and targets .NET 4.6.1.
-In the long term the goal is to be able to run it on .NET Core.
+The project is mainly written in C# and targets .NET Standard/Core 2, except for some little tools which still require the full .NET Framework 4.6.1.

 The servers admin panel is an embedded webserver, which is using the [React](https://reactjs.org) framework on top of the [Nancy](http://nancyfx.org) framework.